adx59/Minesweeper/README.md

-# Minesweeper-Python-Edition-
+# MinesweeperPy
 A clone of Microsoft's Minesweeper, in Python.
-Still in development, but should be ready by 12/21/16.
+In active development, but still can be played.
+All the features have been implemented, but I might make more.

+author: Adam Xu(adx59)
+maintainer: Adam Xu(adx59)
+credits: Adam Xu